 In the end, about half the Quebecois – including Phllippe Lemay’s parents — returned to Canada.

-As soon as he arrived in Lowell, eight-year-old Phillippe Lemay joined the ranks of French-Canadian textile workers.
+As soon as he arrived in Lowell, eight-year-old Phillippe Lemay became a French-Canadian textile worker.
 He went to work in Lawrence Mill No. 5 as a bagboy and doffer, replacing full bobbins with empty ones.
 His father, who worked in a saw mill, wanted him to go to school.
 But Phillippe saw that his parents needed every penny he could earn.
 His disobedience earned him frequent spankings.

 “The only ones who had a chance to get an education were the youngest of the children, because older brothers and sisters worked in the mills, helping their parents,” Lemay explained.

 At first the newcomers from Quebec boarded with relatives.
 Then, when they could afford it, they rented tenements, usually owned by the company.
 The windows had no curtains, just paper shades that had to be rolled by hand.
 A braided rag rug covered the floor, scrubbed with lye once a week.

 Life revolved around the mill and the church.
 Priests commanded enormous respect.
 In French-Canadian Old Town, Maine, for example, a popular superstition claimed a priest could cure any disease if he wished to.

 Every night after dinner, but before the dishes were washed, the Lemay family prayed together and recited the rosary beads.
 Saturday nights they had fun during old-fashioned social gatherings in their homes, singing and square dancing.
 Phillippe Lemay remembered a fiddler who knew one tune and an accordionist who knew another, so they didn’t play together.